Perfect fluid and scalar field in the Reissner-Nordstrom metric: Solutions for naked singularity

-In Fig.~\ref{atmosphere} the distribution of energy density for the thermal radiation ($\alpha=1/3$, $\rho_0=0$) and the phantom energy ($\alpha=1/3$, $\rho_0=6\rho_\infty$) around the Reissner-Nordstr\"om naked singularity with $e=2m$ is shown.
-For an ordinary matter with $\rho_0=0$ and $\alpha>0$ the energy density tends to zero at the singularity, $\rho\propto r^{1+1/\alpha}$ at $r\to0$.
-In the case of phantom, the energy density is finite at $r=0$, and so phantom fluid overcomes the naked singularity repulsiveness.
+The energy density of ordinary matter (with $\rho_0=0$ and $\alpha>0$) approaches zero at the singularity, $\rho\propto x^{1+1/\alpha}$ as $x\to0$.
+In the case of phantom, the energy density is finite at $x=0$, and so phantom fluid ``overcomes'' the naked singularity repulsiveness.

+In the case $e^2>1$ by setting $u=A=0$ in the equation (\ref{chapdens}) we find a static distribution of the Chaplygin gas around a naked singularity.